F5Networks/f5-ci-docs/docs/troubleshooting/openshift.rst

 To change the log level for the |kctlr|:

 #.
-Edit the Deloyment yaml and add the following to the args section.
+Edit the :ref:`Deployment <kctlr-configure-openshift>` yaml and add the following to the args section.

    .. code-block:: console